uu-core/pid-quantifying-reachable-decision-regions/README.md

 # Implementation: Decomposing and Tracing Mutual Information by Quantifying Reachable Decision Regions

-This repository provides an implementation of the method and examples in:
+This repository provides ...
+1. an implementation of the method and all examples/analyses in:

--  	Mages, T.; Rohner, C. Decomposing and Tracing Mutual Information by Quantifying Reachable Decision Regions.
-Entropy 2023
+	_Mages, T.; Rohner, C. Decomposing and Tracing Mutual Information by Quantifying Reachable Decision Regions.
+Entropy 2023. [https://doi.org/10.3390/e25071014](https://doi.org/10.3390/e25071014)_

+2. a non-negative decomposition of mutual information on the redundancy lattice and its corresponding information-flow analysis for Markov chains.

+## Update 2: New implementation
+**_A new implementation is available:_** [uu-core/pid-blackwell-specific-information](https://github.com/uu-core/pid-blackwell-specific-information)

+It provides an implementation for the partial information decomposition and information flow-analysis of any f-information measure on both a redundancy and synergy lattice.
+The decomposition and tracing of Rényi-information can be obtained as transformation as described in the corresponding publication: [_"Non-Negative Decomposition of Multivariate Information: from Minimum to Blackwell Specific Information" (preprint)_](https://www.preprints.org/manuscript/202403.0285).

-## Update
+## Update 1: Available in `dit`
 The decomposition is now also available in the [dit Python package for discrete information theory](https://github.com/dit/dit) under the name `PID_RDR` (Partial Information Decomposition - Reachable Decision Regions).
 After installing the package from its git-repository, it can be used as shown below:

 ```